Satish980/employee-data-form/README.md

    # or
    yarn dev
    ```
    This will start the development server.
-Open your browser and navigate to `http://localhost:3000`.
+Check the port where server is running and open in the browser.

 4. **Build for Production**
    ```bash